PrairieLearn/PrairieLearn/docs/accessControl.md

 ]
 ```

 The above example will give students 50 minutes for this exam, and they must start (and complete) within the date limits.
-If a student starts the exam close enough to `endDate` such that the remaining time to `endDate` is less than `timeLimitMin`, then the exam's countdown timer will be initialized with the remaining time to `endDate`, not `timeLimitMin`.
+If a student starts the exam close enough to `endDate` such that the remaining time to `endDate` is less than `timeLimitMin`, then the exam's countdown timer will be initialized with the remaining time to `endDate` (minus a 1-minute buffer), not `timeLimitMin`.

 **Note that time limits should not be set for exams in the CBTF (Computer-Based Testing Facility).
 Instead, such exams should set `"mode": "Exam"` and the time limits will be enforced by the CBTF scheduling software.**